Consensys/doc.ethsigner/.github/ISSUE_TEMPLATE/content_issue.md

 <!-- IMPORTANT: This is only for reporting documentation content issues.

-Report Quorum Blockchain Service software issues at https://consensys.net/quorum/contact-us/.
+Report EthSigner software issues at https://consensys.net/quorum/contact-us/.
 Report documentation tool issues using the "Documentation tool bug report" template.

 Before creating an issue, did you use the search field in the documentation to find what you're looking for?